synfron/ReshaperForBurp/docs/Readme.md

 Build HTTP Message - Build an HTTP request or response message and store the full text in a variable

-Comment - Add a comment to the request/response line in the HTTP history
+Comment - Add a comment to the line item in the HTTP/WebSocket history

 Delay - Delay further processing/sending of the HTTP/WebSocket event